findy-network/findy-network.github.io/content/en/blog/replace-indy/index.md

      be declarative enough.

-1. It has totally different concepts than we and Indy SDK have for the key concepts like DID and storage like a wallet.
+1. It has totally different concepts than we and Indy SDK have for the key entities like DID and storage like a wallet.

 We will try to wrap AFGO to use it as a library and produce an interface that we can implement with Indy SDK.
 This way, we can use